 Insurance companies representing maritime employers, commercial vessels and cruise liners are prepared to handle claims involving serious injury or death.
 Often, victims who do not understand maritime law are uncertain or at a loss for how they should proceed with a claim or whether they have a case against the at-fault party.

 An insurance adjuster may use a victim’s inexperience with admiralty law to affect the outcome of his or her claim by reducing the compensation he or she is owed or canceling the claim altogether.
-However, consulting with a trusted maritime lawyer in Macon will provide an opportunity to discuss your claim and inform you of your right to hold the at-fault party liable for its negligence.
+However, consulting with a Macon maritime lawyer will provide an opportunity to discuss your claim and inform you of your right to hold the at-fault party liable for its negligence.

 As qualified injury attorneys, we have decades of combined legal experience and have recovered millions in verdicts and settlements for our clients.
 Our firm’s Founding Partner Eric Roden is a member of the Georgia Trial Lawyers Association and has spent his career representing victims of negligence.
 We will dedicate ourselves to helping you reach the fairest outcome for your claim.

 Call 1-844-RESULTS for qualified legal help with your claim.